 Don’t: Treat them like any other customer

-When customers haven’t engaged with your brand in over a year, your relationship is basically non-existent.
+When customers have broken their pattern of engagement with you and haven’t interacted with your brand in over a year, your relationship is basically non-existent.
 It’s hard to swallow, but it might be time to face the fact that they may just not be that into you.
 Because of this, you might be tempted to treat them like a new customer and send a generic promotion.

 However, the key difference here is that when you’re trying to use email marketing to win over an old customer, you’re reaching out to someone who already has a history with your brand, however short that history may be.